RowanErasmus/dailymed-mcp-server/README.md

 # MCP Server for DailyMed

-A Model Context Protocol (MCP) server that provides access to the DailyMed drug information database through the National Library of Medicine's web services API.
+A Model Context Protocol (MCP) server that provides access to the DailyMed API.

 100% vibe coded, seems to work fine.

+## About DailyMed

+DailyMed is a comprehensive database provided by the National Library of Medicine (NLM) that contains official drug labeling information submitted to the FDA.
+It serves healthcare professionals, patients, researchers, and AI systems with the most recent drug labeling information for:

+- FDA-approved prescription and nonprescription drugs
+- Biological products, medical devices, and medical gases
+- Animal drugs and some FDA-regulated unapproved products

+**Key Features:**
+- Official FDA-submitted drug labeling information
+- Structured Product Labeling (SPL) standard format
+- Multiple data formats (HTML, PDF, XML)
+- Cross-references with RxNorm and pharmacologic classifications
+- Free public access with regular updates

 ## Overview